vercel/next.js/errors/nested-middleware.md

 }
 ```

-This also means that if you have more than one middleware you will need to reunite them in a single file and model their execution depending on the request.
+If you have more than one middleware, you will need to combine them into a single file and model their execution depending on the request.